Monisha-RK10/Proj3/README.md

 ## Challenges & Solution

 **Challenges**:

-`Class mismatch`
-- YOLO is trained on COCO, which has classes like 'car', 'person', 'bicycle' (**No Cyclist**).
+`Class mismatch`: YOLO is trained on COCO, which has classes like 'car', 'person', 'bicycle' (**No Cyclist**).
 However, KITTI has classes like 'Car', 'Pedestrian', 'Cyclist'.

-`No class label for BYTETrack`
-- BYTETrack does not consider class label while tracking`
+`No class label for BYTETrack`: BYTETrack does not consider class label while tracking
--

 **Solution**:

-`Class mismatch`: Cyclist filter (IoU between person & bicycle) `class label for BYTETrack`: Assign class IDs back to the tracks by matching track boxes with detection boxes using IoU
+`Class mismatch`: Cyclist filter (IoU between person & bicycle)

+`class label for BYTETrack`: Assign class IDs back to the tracks by matching track boxes with detection boxes using IoU

 ---